EdgelessPE/ept/doc/en/nep/struct/2-inner.md

 # Inner-package
-An Inner-package contains the main file content, for example, for a software package, the Inner-package includes all the necessary files for program execution as well as description files, workflow, and other context; archiving these contents with tar and compressing them with the Zstandard compression algorithm will yield the Inner-package.
+An Inner-package contains the main file content, for example, for a software package, the Inner-package contains all the necessary files for program execution, as well as description files, workflows, and other context; archiving these contents using tar and compressing with the Zstandard compression algorithm will yield the Inner-package.

 The general directory structure of the Inner-package content is as follows:
 ```